-1) adidas Kanadia Trail
+1) adidas Response Trail

-We used the term ‘conventional’ to describe the upper because the aesthetics has a hiking-boot theme.
+We use the term ‘conventional’ to describe the upper because the aesthetics has a hiking-boot theme.
 As in a suede forefoot and toe-bumper protection along with mounted lacing eyelets and a neoprene-kind of mesh in the rear.